maxthenobody/Kaggle.Childmind/README.md

     ```
 2.  **Download the dataset:**
     * You will need to join the [Child Mind Institute Problematic Internet Use competition](https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use) on Kaggle.
-    * Download the `archive.zip` (or specific files if you only used a subset) and place it in the project root directory.
+    * Download the data and place it in the appropriate directories.
-    * *(Self-note: Provide more specific instructions if the data needs unpacking or specific folder structures.)*
 3.  **Create a virtual environment and install dependencies:**
     ```bash
     conda create -n childmind python=3.9 # or venv